 Archery will get your child out there again.
-Most children I met and let try archery simply loved it!
+Most children I met who tried archery simply loved it!

 What I didn’t like that much is that its draw length is rather high for a bow made for young children.

-Many will not be able to draw it too full length.
+Many will not be able to draw it to full length.
 That means that they will still be able to shoot it, but not to its full potential.